Essential research of tree and shrub care issues

-We have at our disposal a modern, fully equipped laboratory with an extensive library, an education center, an arboretum containing about 2,000 species of trees and plants, several working test plots, and even a bird sanctuary.
-The Bartlett Tree Research Laboratories is capable of evaluating plant samples, culturing and identifying disease-causing organisms, identifying insects and performing complete soil analysis services.
-Staffed with scientists in fields such as plant pathology, entomology and botany, the labs advise our arborists on the latest advances in arboriculture for the benefit of our clients.
+We have at our disposal a fully equipped diagnostic laboratory with molecular testing capabilities, an extensive reference library, an education center, an arboretum containing over 15,000 accessioned plants, numerous working test plots, and even a bird sanctuary.
+The Bartlett Tree Research Laboratories is capable of evaluating plant samples, culturing and identifying disease-causing organisms, identifying insects, and performing complete soil analysis services.
+Staffed with scientists in fields such as plant pathology, entomology, and horticulture, the laboratories advise our arborists on the latest advances in arboriculture for the benefit of our clients.
 While many of these scientists are based out of the location in Charlotte, we also have dedicated researchers in the Midwest, Northeast, and Pacific Coast in the U.S., as well as a research facility in Reading, United Kingdom.
 The facility in Charlotte alone receives more than 7,000 plant samples for analysis for insect pests, diseases, and cultural and environmental problems.
 Over 12,000 soil samples are processed from our clients' properties annually.

 Arborist Training Programs